 - A15.
 Others within the entity are those considered likely to have knowledge of the entity's related party relationships and transactions, and the entity's controls over such relationships and transactions.
-These may include, to the extent that they do not form part of management: - Those charged with governance; - Personnel in a position to initiate, process, or record transactions that are both significant and outside the entity's normal course of business, and those who supervise or monitor such personnel; - Internal auditors: - In-house legal counsel; and - The chief ethics officer or equivalent person. - A16.
-The audit is conducted on the premise that management and, where appropriate, those charged with governance have acknowledged and understand that they have responsibility for the preparation of the financial report in accordance with the applicable financial reporting framework, including where relevant their fair presentation, and for such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
-20 Accordingly, where the framework establishes related party requirements, the preparation of the financial report requires management, with oversight from those charged with governance, to design, implement and maintain adequate controls over related party relationships and transactions so that these are identified and appropriately accounted for and disclosed in accordance with the framework.
+These may include, to the extent that they do not form part of management: - Those charged with governance; - Personnel in a position to initiate, process, or record transactions that are both significant and outside the entity's normal course of business, and those who supervise or monitor such personnel; - The internal audit function; - In-house legal counsel; and - The chief ethics officer or equivalent person. - A16.
+The audit is conducted on the premise that management and, where appropriate, those charged with governance have acknowledged and understand that they have responsibility for the preparation of the financial report in accordance with the applicable financial reporting framework, including where relevant their fair presentation, and for such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.20 Accordingly, where the framework establishes related party requirements, the preparation of the financial report requires management, with oversight from those charged with governance, to design, implement and maintain adequate controls over related party relationships and transactions so that these are identified and appropriately accounted for and disclosed in accordance with the framework.
 In their oversight role, those charged with governance monitor how management is discharging its responsibility for such controls.
-Regardless of any related party requirements the framework may establish, those charged with governance may, in their oversight role, obtain information from management to enable them to understand the nature and business rationale of the entity's related party relationships and transactions.
+Regardless of any related party requirements the framework may establish, those charged with governance may, in their oversight role, obtain information from management to enable them to understand the nature and business rationale of the entity's related party relationships and transactions. - A17.
+In meeting the ASA 315 requirement to obtain an understanding of the control environment,21 the auditor may consider features of the control environment relevant to mitigating the risks of material misstatement associated with related party relationships and transactions, such as: - Internal ethical codes, appropriately communicated to the entity's personnel and enforced, governing the circumstances in which the entity may enter into specific types of related party transactions. - Policies and procedures for open and timely disclosure of the interests that management and those charged with governance have in related party transactions. - The assignment of responsibilities within the entity for identifying, recording, summarising, and disclosing related party transactions.

-See ASA 200, paragraph A2.
+20 See ASA 200, paragraph A2.